-While sprinkling granular fertilizer under the Little Gem magnolia tree's branches provides a nutritional boost for growth, using an organic mulch can prove nearly as effective.
-An acid-forming mulch--pine bark, shredded oak leaves, pine straw or coffee ground compost--decomposes to release nutrients into the soil.
+An acid-forming mulch, like pine bark, shredded oak leaves, or pine straw decomposes to release nutrients into the soil.
 Granular fertilizer can still be scattered atop the mulch, but at reduced rates.
-The mulch adds humus to the soil, deters weeds, shades the soil and retains soil moisture, which is most valuable during the heat of summer.
+The mulch adds humus to the soil, deters weeds, shades the soil, and helps retains soil moisture.
+This is extremely valuable during the heat of summer.